plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

 ```

 With our hypergraph we can now perform hypergraph partitioning in the next snippet which returns a `partition_vector`.
 Each index in the `partition_vector` corresponds to a
 hypernode in `hypergraph`, and each value denotes which partition the hypernode belongs to.
-So in our example, `partition_vector` contains 199 elements which can take on integer values between 0 and 7 (for 8 total partitions).
+So in our example, `partition_vector` contains 199 elements which take on integer values between 0 and 7 (for 8 total partitions).
 Once we have a `partition_vector`, we can create a [`Partition`](@ref) object which describes partitions of optinodes and optiedges, as well as the shared optinodes and optiedges that cross partitions.
-We can lastly use the produced `partition` (a `Partition` object) to formulate subgraphs in our original optigraph (`graph`) using [`apply_partition!`](@ref).
+We can lastly use the produced `partition` object to formulate subgraphs in our original optigraph (`graph`) using [`apply_partition!`](@ref).
 After doing so,
 we see that our `graph` now contains 8 subgraphs with 7 link-constraints that correspond to the optiedges that cross partitions (i.e. connect subgraphs).

 ```julia